MikeSpock/vagrant-e2e-protractor/readme.md

     vagrant reload

-Then, install teamviewer
+Then, start teamviewer inside the virtual machine (optional)

     vagrant ssh
-    sudo teamviewer passwd lego158
+    sudo teamviewer passwd enter-your-password
     sudo teamviewer info

-Take teamviewer id from the output of info.
-You can access teamviewer now.
+Take teamviewer id from the output of the last command.
+You can access teamviewer now with that id, and the password you entered.

 ## Vagrant up